routeviews/google-cloud-storage/routeviews_google_upload/README.md

 We follow the [GitHub Git Flow](https://guides.github.com/introduction/flow/) for this project.
 This couples nicely with the CICD scheme described above.

-> ### Recommended GitHub Repository Settings
+### Recommended GitHub Repository Settings
-> It would be good to have a "GitHub Branch protection rule" in place to help enforce our GitHub Flow.
+It is useful to leverage a "GitHub Branch protection rule" to help enforce our GitHub Flow.
-The following are some 'protection rules' that we might want to consider
+The following are some 'protection rules' that we have turned on for this project's repository:

-> * Any changes to `main` branch must go through a pull request.
-> * Any pull request requires 1+ approval.
+ * *Require pull request reviews before merging*
+   * *Required approving reviews:* 1
+* *Require status checks to pass before merging*
+  * *Require branches to be up to date before merging*
+* *Restrict who can push to matching branches*

 ## Jenkins Jobs